virtual/100daysofcode/index.md

 # #100DaysOfCode

+## R2 Day 45: 2018-03-30 Friday

+Spent 3 hours fighting with Vagrant on my PC.
+Think I've got it worked out using the exact same process as my Mac now.
+R2D45/#100DaysofCode

+## R2 Day 44: 2018-03-28 Wednesday

+OUTC18 Hackathon--teamed up with Adam S.!
+Created a Gadget using the @omniupdate API that sends messages to users. #MyFirstGadget R2D44/#100DaysOfCode

+## R2 Day 43: 2018-03-27 Tuesday

+Worked on implementing a Google App Script to pull data from a Google Sheet

 ## R2 Day 42: 2018-03-25 Sunday

 Changed setup for toy factory and worked on C# for Sololearn.
 Big day of traveling with OmniUpdate for the OUTC18!
 Hung out with Jim Heiney and went to House of Blues Anaheim and some shops in the Garden Walk. :)